 Our fees are not for attempting to predict the short-term movements of the markets or what the economy will do.
 No one can accurately or consistently do that.
 Our fees are for comprehensive financial planning and preparation.
+If you are looking for the cheapest firm, we're not for you.

 Financial markets are complex, but they don't necessarily require complex solutions.
 Good investing should be boring.
 If you want action, go to a casino.